Unreal Engine 5 (UE5) Has Changed the Game

-Unreal Engine 5 is expected to release later in 2021.
+Unreal Engine 5 is expected to release in spring 2022.

 But you can also start working on Unreal Engine 4 today.

 Unreal Engine and Perforce

 Unreal Engine and Perforce (Helix Core) are essential tools in game development and beyond.
 Both are used to innovate, collaborate, and deliver the next award-winning, immersive experience.

 Unreal Engine has a longstanding built-in integration with Helix Core.
 We’re constantly adding new features and integration points, so watch out upcoming features.